 Contact the Former Employee’s New Employer

-If the business learns that the employee is working for a competitor, it may be wise contact the new employer.
+If the business learns that the employee is working for a competitor, it may be wise to contact the new employer.
 The new employer should be advised that the employee is under the contractual obligations of the non-compete agreement.
 This alerts the new employer the employee may be violating the agreement and may not be available for hire.
 This may help gather information regarding whether the work that the former employee will be performing violates the agreement.

 Send a Cease and Desist Letter

 Another way to handle the situation is to send a cease and desist letter.
 Typically, the business’s lawyer will send the cease and desist letter to the former employee and the new employer.
-The business should advised the employee that he or she are violating the agreement and should be ordered to stop.
+The business should advise the employee that he or she is violating the agreement and should be ordered to stop.
 The letter should contain a summary of the contractual agreement, and citations to case law that demonstrates that the employee is in breach of the non-compete agreement.
 The business should advise the employee that it will seek damages if the violations are not stopped.